tajawal/code-challenge/QA_NativeApps.md

 3- Navigate to flights-home page, and enter below criteria in flights search form to make flight search:
 - Origin - (from random array of origins - length 5) (Example: DXB, AUH, SHJ, JED, RUH)
 - Destination - (from random array of destinations - length 5) (Example: AMM, CAI, DEL, KHI, PAR)
-- Depart and Return Dates (randomly generated dates in future)
+- Depart and Return Dates (randomly generated dates in future.
+Do not select date in current month)
 - Passengers (1Adult)
 - Cabin Class (Economy)

 3- Wait for loading to be completed on flight listing page

+4- Assert the Dates in the flight listing page on the header

-4- Use sort feature to ensure that flights are sorted by 'cheapest'
+5- Use sort feature to ensure that flights are sorted by 'cheapest'

-5- After loading is completed, fetch and save price of first flight
+6- After loading is completed, fetch and save price of first flight

-6- Assert the minimum-price displayed for price-range-filter equals to price of first-flight in list
+7- Assert the minimum-price displayed for price-range-filter equals to price of first-flight in list

 ## Conditions:
 - iOS OR Android
-- Same tests to be compatible with both tajawal.com & almosafer.com.
-- Code challenge to be done using Appium / Java
+- Code challenge to be done using Appium / Java / testNG
 - For automated tests, assertions are the key.
 We want you to explore the application and add the assertions that you think are important.
 - Follow best practices for coding & automation (OOP, POM, reusable, clean, documented code).